 - Solvency opinion is used to determine whether a company has sufficient assets to meet its liabilities.

-It is important to note that the type of report used will depend on the purpose of the report and the needs of the client.
-For example, a fair market value report may be used to determine the value of a business for sale, while a solvency opinion may be used to assess the financial health of a company.
-It is important to select the right type of valuation report for the purpose at hand.
+It is important to note that the kind of report you pick will depend on what you aim to use the report for, and upon the needs of the client.
+If we compare a fair market value report to a solvency opinion, the former is used to determine the value of a business for sale, while the latter is used to assess the financial health of a company.
+As such, it is important to select the right type of valuation report to get the right type of report for the situation.

 How to Choose the Right Valuation Report for Your Needs